airKlizz/go-interview-2/README.md

 }
 ```

-🫵 Based on the previously made `main.go` file, you can complete the constructor and the methods.
+🫵 Based on the previously created `main.go` file, you can complete the constructor and the methods.
 We want the Shelly MQTT struct to produce MQTT messages to perform the actions.
 The documentation of the Shelly bulb can help: [source](https://shelly-api-docs.shelly.cloud/gen1/#shelly-bulb-rgbw-mqtt).

-Once the `shelly.go` file completed, we can use the `ShellyMqtt` to change the color of the bulb to green.
+Once the `shelly.go` file is completed, we can use the `ShellyMqtt` to change the color of the bulb to green.
 Replace the content of `cmd/main.go` with:

 ```go
 package main